ayyappareddynandipati/ayyappareddynandipati/README.md

 ---

 ## 💼 Experience

+### 🎯 Frontend Developer Intern - Micro Information Technology Services *(May 2025 – Jun 2025)*
+– Collaborated with UI/UX designers to build pixel-perfect, responsive web pages using HTML5, CSS3,JavaScript, and React.
+– Built reusable React components to enhance UI interactivity and performance.
+– Integrated RESTful APIs to fetch and render real-time data, improving overall user experience.
+– Used Git for version control and participated in daily stand-ups within an Agile development workflow.

+---

 ### 🖥️ Java Developer Intern – Technical Hub  *(Aug 2024 – Dec 2024)*
 - Built and optimized Java applications for backend and system-level operations